psisoyev/psisoyev.github.io/_posts/2020-05-03-testcontainers.markdown

 In this post, I will describe a Scala application integration testing process using [Testcontainers](https://www.testcontainers.org/).

-The goal of this blog post to give you ideas on how you can improve your integration testing process.
+The goal of this blog post is to give you ideas on how you can improve your integration testing process.
 Before we start we should align on terminology.
 When I say integration tests I mean tests that check the integrity of a component with the environment around it.
-The environment could be other system components or a database, for example.
+The environment could be for example other system components or a database.

 You can find all the code samples you will see below on [GitHub](https://github.com/psisoyev/testcontainers-example).